Just like us, your pets’ teeth need looking after too! The health of their teeth and gum's have a significant impact on their overall quality of life.

 It is the same as a scale and polish done by a dentist for us.
-However, unlike us, our pets won’t sit still or open their mouth to allow a comprehensive cleaning of their teeth.
-For this reason our pets need to have a general anaesthetic for a professional dental clean.
+However, unlike us, our pets won’t sit still or open their mouth to allow a comprehensive cleaning of their teeth, for this reason our pets need to have a general anaesthetic for a professional dental clean.
 Your pet will need to be assessed by one of our veterinarians.
 The degree of dental disease will be assessed to determine if extractions, antibiotics and anti-inflammatories will be required.
 CLICK HERE TO IDENTIFY DIFFERENT STAGES OF DENTAL DISEASE

 The assessment may also include a physical exam, blood tests and urine tests to ensure they are healthy prior to having an anaesthetic.
 Once anaesthetised, we can give the teeth a thorough cleaning using our specialised dental equipment.
 When your pet goes home we will also discuss methods of reducing dental disease in the future.

 If you have any questions about dental care or professional cleaning please do not hesitate to contact

 We look after pets in Greenbank, Boronia Heights, Hillcrest, Forestdale, Park Ridge, Regents Park, Parkinson, New Beith, Springfield Lakes, Browns Plains and Munruben areas.

 Middle Road Vet Hospital is in the Logan area, which includes areas mentioned above aswell as Logan, Loganholme, Springwood, Chambers Flat, Slacks Creek, Cedar Grove, Cedar Vale, Logan Village, Yarrabilba, Beenleigh, Slacks Creek, Shailer Park, Crestmead, Marsden, Loganlea, Logan Reserve, Waterford West, North MacLean, Sunnybank to mention a few.